 Willapa Hills Trail is a 56 mile moderately trafficked point-to-point trail located near Chehalis, WA that features a river and is good for all skill levels.
-The trail is primarily used for walking and mountain biking and is accessible from July until October.
+The trail is primarily used for walking and mountain biking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Great wildlife viewing!!
 Our two dogs loved this walk.
 Peaceful, quiet setting.
 Very friendly people all along the trail.
 Bicyclists were respectful of walkers.
 Go for it!!
 You'll love it!

 Walked this early in the a.m.
 Loved it so much and it's stroller friendly!